-Two Levers are Better than One: Lessons Learned from Adaptive Management
+Two Levers are Better than One: Lessons Learned from Adaptive Management for population management is expected to diminish over time.

 In a replicated management experiment covering an area of over 90,000 km2, caribou population growth was compared under five different treatments: maternity penning, translocation, wolf removal, moose removal, and control (Fig 1).
 While managers have a range of interventions available to reduce predation rates, this study has shown that using multiple interventions at once is most beneficial to reverse the population